 Title tags, meta tags, alt tags, on-page and off-page optimization, social media management, reputation management – are these terms familiar to your medical website design firm and do they offer these services?
 Find out how much optimization is included in your medical website package.
 Optimization is often an ongoing task because if you stop marketing your website, those who continue marketing may soon pass you in search engine ranking.
 Also remember that just because you develop a website doesn’t mean it will automatically rise to the top of search engines.
 It takes effort to get it there.

 9. Stay away from Flash

-While it may seem pretty to have sliding text and a swirling introduction to your website, Flash animations cannot be seen on some devices. iPhone, for example won’t display Flash.
+While it may seem pretty to have the sliding text and a swirling introduction to your website, Flash animations cannot be seen on some devices. iPhone, for example, won’t display Flash.
 Also, make sure that your website does not have auto-play sound.
 Many patients access your medical website at work and auto-play music is a sure-fire way to make them close your website down fast.

 10. What other value-added options are available?

 Consider interactive features for your website including social media integration, mobile web, patient education videos, mailing lists, job/career listings, patient education tutorials, eMinders, and patient satisfaction surveys.
 Ask if these features are available and what the cost to add them would be.